5 Components of Data Warehouse Architecture

 This is related to the data layer in that you need to be able to provide fine grained access and security policies across all of your organization’s data.
 Typically data warehouses have very good governance and security capabilities built in, so you don’t need to do a lot of custom engineering work to include this.
 It’s important to plan for governance and security as you add more data to your warehouse and as your company grows.

-If you’re interested in learning more about why companies are moving from the data warehouse to the data lakehouse, check out this free whitepaper on how to Unlock the Business Value of the Data Lake/Data Lakehouse.
+If you’re interested in learning more about why companies are moving from the data warehouse to the data lakehouse, check out this free whitepaper on how to Unlock the Business Value of the Data Lake/Data Lakehouse, or read about the differences between a data lakehouse, a data mesh, and a data warehouse.